Updated On - July 27, 2023 by Armaan |Reading Time: 5 minutes

 Mozilla created Thunderbird, an open-source (which means free to use or unpaid program) email client that is widely used.
 Like Outlook, it’s also one of the leading email clients for both individual and organizational usage.
 Users have the opportunity to exchange valuable messages, attachments, contacts, etc. through it.

 But have you ever thought about a Thunderbird email backup?
-The primary purpose of Thunderbird backup is to protect precious information and create additional hard copies.
-Sometimes when you are unable to obtain your Thunderbird’s relevant information for any simple fact, it’s absolutely a bad sign for you, we know.
+The primary purpose of Thunderbird backup is to protect precious information and create additional copies.
+Sometimes when you are unable to obtain your Thunderbird emails, it’s absolutely a bad sign for you, we know.

 Related Post: How to Open PST File into Thunderbird?

-What are the advantages of keeping a backup of Thunderbird emails?
+Benefits of keeping a backup of Thunderbird Mailbox

 - Backup reduces the volume of the email inbox, making it more responsive to email messages.